 If you need a belly-warming vegetarian meal for your Lenten Fridays, or if you just want to enjoy the last days of soup weather in a healthy way, try my version of butternut soup.
 Let me know how it turns out!

 Curried Coconut Butternut Squash Soup with Apples

 - 2 tbsp olive oil

-- 1 medium link, well-cleaned and rinsed, dark green parts discarded and light green/white parts finely chopped
+- 1 medium leek, well-cleaned and rinsed, dark green parts discarded and light green/white parts finely chopped

 - 1 bunch green onions, dark green parts discarded and light green/white parts finely sliced